Linear rank preservers of tensor products of rank one matrices: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Professor Ming Huat Lim for his useful comments, drawing their attention to Ref \cite{Lim3} and sharing them his preprint \cite{Lim4}.
+The authors would like to thank the referee for his/her valuable comments which helped to improve this manuscript.
+They also thank Professor Ming Huat Lim for his useful comments, drawing their attention to Ref \cite{Lim3} and sharing them his preprint \cite{Lim4}.
 They are also grateful to Professor Man-Duen Choi and Professor Chi-Kwong Li for helpful discussions.
 The research of Huang was supported by the NSFC grant 11401197 and a Fundamental Research Funds for the Central Universities.
-The research of Sze was supported by a Hong Kong RGC grant PolyU 502512.
+The research of Sze was supported by a Hong Kong RGC grant PolyU 502512 and a PolyU central research grant G-YBCR.
 This work began when Huang was working as a Postdoctoral Fellow at The Hong Kong Polytechnic University.
 He thanks colleagues of HK PolyU for their hospitality and support.

 {\bf Addresses}

 (Z. Huang) College of Mathematics and Econometrics, Hunan University, Changsha 410082, P.R.
 China.
 (Email: mathzejun@gmail.com)

 (S. Shi) Department of Applied Mathematics, The Hong Kong Polytechnic University, Hung Hom, Hong Kong. (sy.shi@connect.polyu.hk)